 There was improvement in his gait the second day which gave me hope.
-I think the second visit also made him a little less nervous.2 He wasn’t at all alarmed when they led him away.
+I think the second visit also made him a little less nervous.
+He still remembers being left at a animal hospital when he was abandoned.
+He wasn’t at all alarmed when they led him away.
 Tangent/ The vet is so accommodating with me too.
 To keep his stress down, I’m always in the room as he is led away and I’m always in the room before he is brought back.
 It really seems to calm him. /tangent.

 I knew he had a bit of arthritis from his previous episodes.
 I knew it would be part of the diagnosis.
 However, I was a nervous wreck worrying about tumors or cancer.
 He could have had unusual growths, cysts, bone spurs/fractures, ligament/joint tears, bad knee joints…the list goes on but cancer is the number one non-traumatic cause of death in dogs.
 Daddy was a bit anxious!